-17 "It's about how do we create awareness in our local churches.
-Because in our community, we trust our pastors
+"It's about how do we create awareness in our local churches.
+Because in our community, we trust our pastors more.

-18 more.
 So, now the question is, 'How do we now get our pastor to understand what we are saying?'"
-(Male 10, aged
+(Male 10, aged 45-49, Nigerian).

-19 45-49, Nigerian)

-21 The role of women
+The role of women

-22 The role of women in prostate health communication was also perceived as a facilitator.
-Some participants specifically in prostate health promotion.
+The role of women in prostate health communication was also perceived as a facilitator.
+Some participants highlighted the importance of discussing the topic with partners but it was also suggested to include women specifically in prostate health promotion.
 It was argued that women are better at 'organising' and therefore they could prompt men to act.
 In addition, it was stated that women would not hesitate to seek medical care and would not see help-seeking as a sign of 'weakness or a failing'.